gbabohernest/roadmap.sh-CLI-projects/number guessing game/README.md

 1. When prompted, choose to play or quit.
 2. Select a difficulty level (Easy, Medium, Hard).
-3. Specify a range of numbers (eg. 1 to 100).
+3. Specify a range of numbers (eg: 1 to 100).
 4. Guess the number within the allowed chances.
 5. Scores are calculated and saved based on your performance.
 6. View the leaderboard at the end of the game.